-Study groups - a help or hinderance for anatomy learning?
+Study groups: Help or hinderance for anatomy learning?

 “The power of one, if fearless and focused, is formidable, but the power of many working together is better.” - Gloria Macapagal Arroyo

 If you take a step back and absorb your surroundings and nature, you can instantly see the manifestation of the above quote.
 A beehive, an anthill, tigers hunting, and factory assembly lines are based on the powerful and efficient idea of teamwork.
 Humans know instinctively they can accomplish more by working together.
 However, how accurate is this view when it comes to studying as a team?

 Before you continue reading more about study groups, check out this video about the pros and cons of studying in a group setting and alone:

 It is extremely easy to be hypnotized by the qualities of study groups: shared workload, detailed and passionate discussions, clarifying confusions, etc. It certainly sounds like a learning heaven, especially for a dry and laborious subject like anatomy.
 However, why are most of high academic achievers seen studying alone, either in a library or their own room?
 Why are up to 77% of students, according to some studies, never using study groups or have tried to, but then quit?
 There is more to this than meets the eye!
 Studying in groups definitely has advantages and disadvantages, but whether they help or hinder your learning is a complex equation with many variables.

 This article will try to shed some light on the matter and provide you with several viewpoints to help you draw your own conclusions about study groups.

 The first step in determining if something is helpful or not is to try and eliminate subjectiveness.
 You might like the meal you cooked, but unless someone else tastes it, you won’t be certain how delicious it is.
 The best food critic in this case is science.
 According to experts, there are several major downsides associated with study groups: